 Reapplying to Medical School: What to Change?

-If you are reapplying to medical school after an unsuccessful cycle and are looking for advice, this post is for you!
+Are you reapplying to medical school after an unsuccessful cycle and are looking for advice?
+We are here to help!
 Although it may feel disappointing and stressful to go through a long cycle all over again, keep in mind that you are in the majority.
 Each year less than half of medical school applicants are accepted.
-Additionally, reapplicants constitute a significant proportion of the total applicant pool each year.
-This means that you are not at a major disadvantage as a reapplicant, and in fact, by repackaging your application you are showing medical schools your perseverance and growth.
+According to the AAMC, reapplicants constitute a significant proportion of the total applicant pool each year.
+This means that you are not at a major disadvantage as a reapplicant.
+In fact, by repackaging your application you are showing medical schools your perseverance and growth.
 Here we will discuss how best to repackage your application to maximize your chances of success during a reapplication cycle, focusing on aspects of your application to change and how to do so.

 Reapplying to Medical School at the Right Time